Please click on any of the links below to find answers to some frequently asked questions.

 If you unsure whether your health condition meets the requirements for the Medicare rebate with the EPC care plan, please make time to discuss matters with your GP and/or the practice nurse.
 Alternatively, phone the Department of Human Service’s Medicare line and speak to one of their staff about your health condition.

-If you are eligible for a care plan you will be able to access your Dietitian consults at no extra cost.
-Care plans are fully bulk billed.
+If you are eligible for a care plan you will be able to access your Dietitian consults at a very small Gap Fee cost.
+Care plans are bulk billed (for all concession card holders).
 You can access up to 5 visits each year at the GP’s discretion.

 Can I use my Private Health Fund?